 Why do I need to seal my Wooden Floor, and what are my options?

-It is important to protect the wooden surface with a sealer; this could be with a Varnish or QA modern Hard Wax Oil.
+It is important to protect the wooden surface with an oil and/or sealer; this could be with a Varnish/lacquer or water based oils.

-Hard Wax Oils require a bit more care, but are easier to repair and maintain, and they do not normally require the floor to be sanded down to do a restoration of colour.
-Hard Wax Oils are also available in various colours so you could choose one of the many different colours available for the wooden floor.
+Water based Oils require a bit more care, but are easier to repair and maintain and they do not normally require the floor to be sanded down to do a restoration of colour.
+Water based Oils are also available in a variety of colours giving you many options and finishes to use.

 Staining a wooden floor can result in many desired effects: